Pokerole-Software-Development/Pokerole-Obsidian-SRD/Readme.md

 # Pokerole Obsidian SRD

-*Tldr:* This is a System Reference Document (SRD) for Pokerole 2.0.
+*TLDR:* This is a System Reference Document (SRD) for Pokerole 2.0.

 [Obsidian](https://help.obsidian.md/Obsidian/Index) is a note taking application with a wide variety of community plugins and features markdown notes with wiki style document linking.
 If you've never used Markdown before, Obsidian has [a guide on the syntax here.](https://help.obsidian.md/How+to/Format+your+notes)